What Is USPS Ground Advantage vs Priority Mail (2025)

 What is USPS Ground Advantage?

 USPS Ground Advantage is a reliable and affordable domestic shipping service that launched in July 2023.
-It was created by combining older services like First Class Package and Parcel Select Ground into a single, streamlined option.
+It was created by combining older services like First Class Package, Parcel Select Ground, and Retail Ground into a single, streamlined option.

 What is USPS Priority Mail?